-Honesty, fairness and trust

-Kindness, compassion and consideration for others

-Politeness and good manners.
+- Honesty, fairness and trust - Kindness, compassion, empathy, tolerance and consideration for others - Politeness and good manners - Trying our best at all times and being resilient learners

-Rationale of the policy:
+Rationale of this policy:

 At Slingsby Community Primary School we want our children to develop into caring and respectful learners with high self-esteem.
-We will treat everyone as an individual and aim to develop the whole person equipped to take his/her place in the modern world.
+We will treat everyone as an individual and aim to develop the whole person so that they are equipped to take his/her place in the modern world.

-At Slingsby Community Primary School we:
+At Slingsby Community Primary School:

-Aim to promote outstanding behaviour through a culture of mutual respect.
-We also aim to increase understanding of poor behaviour choices on others and their own mental well - being.

-PSHCE, assemblies, class charters and free-flow learning and provide opportunities within the classroom for outstanding behaviour to be discussed and promoted.

-Aim to have a consistent approach to behaviour, providing clear boundaries for all children in our care.
+- We aim to promote outstanding behaviour through a culture of mutual respect.
+We also aim to increase an understanding of poor behaviour choices affect others and their own mental well - being. - PSHE & RSE lessons, assemblies, class charters and free-flow learning provide opportunities within the classroom for outstanding behaviour to be discussed and promoted. - We aim to have a consistent approach to behaviour; providing clear boundaries for all children in our care; and that all adults who work within our setting are consistent in their approach - using positive behaviour management strategies at all times.

-Aim to ensure that every member of the school behaves in a considerate way towards others.

-Aim to provide additional and different support guidance for pupils with specific needs.

-Believe that the school should be a calm, orderly place at all times.
-Therefore, the children should be taught and encouraged to show respect in everything they do.
+- We aim to ensure that every member of the school behaves in a considerate way toward others. - We aim to provide additional and bespoke support guidance for pupils with specific needs. - We believe that the school should be a calm, orderly place at all times; therefore, the children are taught and encouraged to show respect in everything they do.